 A spin-off of the Madagascar films currently airing on Nickelodeon.
 It is an All-CGI Cartoon featuring the penguins of the Madagascar film series (Skipper, Rico, Kowalski, Private), as well as the lemurs (King Julien, Maurice and Mort) and chimpanzees Mason and Phil.
 A new character, Marlene the otter, is placed in several episodes, and various other characters appear, while the main cast from the films are not shown at all (save for Alex who cameos in one of the TV specials and even then it's only a hallucinations of Skipper's).
 Private, Kowalski, Maurice and King Julien have all had their voice actors replaced with some names you might recognize just the same.In it, the penguins and other aforementioned characters are all residents of the Central Park Zoo.
 Led by Skipper, the penguins deal with various missions within the zoo.
 At times, they are at odds with Incidental Villain King Julien, but at other times, he and the other two lemurs are needed to help in the missions.The show is very much in an Alternate Continuity, but as its own vehicle it manages to stand up rather well.
-The series premiere drew 6.1 million viewers, setting a new record for viewership on the network.A featurefilm penned by the writers of Megamind is currently in the works.Now with a character sheet and a Ho Yay page.
+The series premiere drew 6.1 million viewers, setting a new record for viewership on the network.A featurefilm penned by the writers of Megamind is currently in the works, and is set to be released in November 2014.Now with a character sheet and a Ho Yay page.

 All Just a Dream: The ending of "Wishful Thinking" makes it seem like the events of the episode were just that, until Bert the Elephant is seen holding a french bread and wearing a beret.

 All That Glitters: Subverted.
 The Lost Treasure of the Golden Squirrel is in fact a room full of gold.